01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 **Additional credits**:

-  - Huge thank you's to Google and all of their wonderful instructors who created this super-beneficial program.
+  - Thank you's to Google and all of their wonderful instructors who created this super-beneficial program.
 Besides the incisive and engaging original content, they provided copious resources for deeper dives into all phases of the data analytics project life cycle.

   - Specifically for this capstone project, finding [KaptainTech's video](https://youtu.be/cpUVV8q7WNo) which shows how to measure distance in Excel using longitude and latitude coordinates was immensely helpful.
 (The distance is measured between points, not driving directions.
 Even so, it provided context for comparing miles traveled between casual riders and annual members.)